A Signed Graph Approach to Understanding and Mitigating Oversmoothing in GNNs: Our Proposal:

+\textbf{Feature Induced \oursfull (Feature-SBP).} We retain the positive adjacency matrix in Feature-SBP as in Label-SBP, setting\(A^+ = A\).
+To construct the negative adjacency matrix \(A^-_f\), We leverage feature similarity to assign positive and negative edges—promoting attraction between similar nodes and introducing repulsion between dissimilar ones—without relying on labels.
+Specifically, we define:

+where \(X^{(0)}\) denotes the initial node features.
+While this approach may be less precise than Label-SBP due to the absence of label supervision, it leverages the full feature set, including test nodes, to improve the overall alignment with structural balance across the graph.

+Figure~\ref{fig: feature sbp adj} and~\ref{fig: feature sbp node} illustrate the signed adjacency matrix $A^+ - A_f^-$ and learned node representations on the 2-CSBM data.
+Notably, Feature-SBP preserves structural balance patterns similar to Label-SBP and achieves strong classification performance with an accuracy of 80.00$\%$.

-\textbf{Implementation details.} We implement the constrained function $\mathcal{F}_c$ in Theorem~\ref{thm: repel_struct} by LayerNorm~\citep{layernorm}, following~\citet{contranorm}.
-To avoid numerical instability for repeated message-passing, we ensure that the sum of the coefficients combining the node representations $X^{(k)}$ and the node representations updates by our \ours remains $1$.
+\textbf{Implementation Details.} We implement the constrained function $\mathcal{F}_c$ in Theorem~\ref{thm: repel_struct} by LayerNorm~\cite{layernorm}.
+To avoid numerical instability for repeated message-passing, we ensure that the sum of the coefficients combining the node representations $X^{(k)}$ and the node representations updates by our SBP remains $1$.
+We employ a row-stochastic adjacency matrix $\hat{A}$ as the positive adjacency matrix, denoted $\hat{A}^+$.
 Additionally, we apply the softmax function to the negative matrix, resulting in $\hat{A}^- = \text{softmax}(A^-)$.
-As a result, Label/Feature-\ours can be written as:
+As a result, Label/Feature-SBP can be written as:

-\textbf{Scalability on large-scale graphs.} To reduce the memory consumption of the potentially dense negative adjacency in large-scale graphs, we introduce a modified version Label-\ours-v2 by only removing edges when pairs of nodes belong to different classes.
-This approach allows Label-\ours-v2 to eliminate the computational overhead of the negative graph, preserving the sparsity of large-scale graphs.
-For Feature-\ours, as the number of nodes $n$ increases, the complexity of its matrix operation grows quadratically, i.e., $\mathcal{O}(n^2d)$.
-To address this, we reorder the matrix multiplication from $-XX^\top \in \mathbb{R}^{n\times n}$ to $-X^\top X \in \mathbb{R}^{d\times d}$.
-This preserves the distinctiveness of node representations across the feature dimension, rather than across the node dimension as in the original node-level repulsion.
-Formally, Feature-\ours-v2 can be expressed as:

-This transposed alternative has a linear complexity in the number of samples, i.e., $\mathcal{O}(nd^2)$, significantly reducing the computational burden in cases where $n \gg d$. \jq{More analysis and time complexity experiments are provided in the Appendix~\ref{app: time complexity of sbp}}.